Following is a list of Common Ranks in some of the world's prominent existing and historical military forces: USA (Yanks with Tanks

 - IJ: Grand Marshal (Dai-Gensui), reserved exclusively for the Emperors of Japan

-- Third Reich: Imperial Marshal of the Greater German Reich (Reichsmarschall des Großdeutschen Reiches), created solely for Hermann Göring to differentiate him from the other generals promoted to Field Marshal after the conquest of France and to firmly establish him as Hitler's successor.
+- Third Reich: Imperial Marshal of the Greater German Reich (Reichsmarschall des Großdeutschen Reiches), created solely for Hermann Göring to differentiate him from the other generals promoted to Field Marshal after the Battle of France and to firmly establish him as Hitler's successor.

 - OF-10 (five star general)